Jeremy Parquet: Pittsburgh Steelers

 On January 2, 2008, he was added to the Steelers active roster.

 Parquet spent the first six weeks of the 2008 regular season on the Steelers' practice squad.
 He was promoted to the active roster on October 18 after the team waived defensive tackle Scott Paxson.

 Parquet was waived by the Steelers during final cuts on September 5, 2009.

 Las Vegas Locomotives

 Parquet was signed by the Las Vegas Locomotives of the United Football League on September 26, 2009.

 Edmonton Eskimos

 Parquet signed with the Edmonton Eskimos on April 20, 2010.

-Post Football
+Later life

 Parquet retired from professional football in July 2011 due to complications from head injuries suffered throughout his career.